WalterInSH/walterinsh.github.io/_posts/2015-09-27-automation.md

 ##Get started using automation

-Just take a look around you, you'll find a plenty of things related to automation: e-mail filters, alarms, electric cookers etc. You don't actually need to invent one, just buy one or start using them.
+Just take a look around you, you'll find a plenty of things related to automation: e-mail filters, alarms, electric cookers etc. You don't actually need to invent one, just buy one or get started using them.

+I think we should get used to seek tools, best practices and new lifestyles.
+The principle is quite simple: **if you realize you're doing one thing repeatedly, then get started finding out an approach to do it automatically.**

+We use e-mail filters to organize or classify mails instead of repeatedly moving them.

+We permit web browsers to save your passwords instead of repeatedly remembering new passwords.

+We pre-set our bank card number shortcut on iPhone.
+When I need to repeatedly fill out forms, I just type something like "bcn", it completes the rest automatically.

+We invented these tools cuz we found out we're repeatedly doing things.
+Fortunately we can do it without inventing them.
+They're already there and out-of-the-box.

+##